This article provides a solution on how to avoid cache invalidation, which might cause the slow performance of an Adobe Commerce store.

 - Flashing cache from CLI, either manually or using cron.

-- Configure indexers to Update by schedule instead of Update on save mode, because the latter triggers full reindexing.
-For reference, see Manage the indexers > Configure indexers on Magento DevDocs.
+- Configure indexers to Update by schedule instead of Update on save mode because the latter triggers full reindexing.
+For reference, see Manage the indexers > Configure indexers in our developer documentation.